-Once we’d finished, it was about 12:30 and I decided to get a Mocklate crêpe; luckily it was just Nutella 😀 We watched a couple of the staff teaching people Monica and Ross’s New Year’s Eve dance to some of the audience, which was pretty funny, then decided to call it a day.
+Once we’d finished the tour, it was about 12:30 and I decided to get a Mocklate crêpe; luckily it was just Nutella 😀 We watched a couple of the staff teaching people Monica and Ross’s New Year’s Eve dance to some of the audience, which was pretty funny, then decided to call it a day.
 It was only 12:50.
 We’d been there an hour and 20 minutes and we’d run out of things to do.

 Overall, I’m glad I went, but I’d definitely never bother going again.
 It just wasn’t worth it for the price of the ticket or the cost of getting up there and back.
 We spent more time travelling than we did at Friends Fest.
-I loved that I got to hang out with “Rachaem” though.

 Have you been to Friends Fest before?
 What did you think?
 Let me know in the comments below 🙂 x